jjary/sellace/README.md

-"This is a Golizard template"
+"This is a Golizard template for Sellace"